 Food?
 No, I’d eaten.

 Beverage?
-No, water glass sitting on the desk.
+No, my water glass sitting on the desk.

 Bladder pressure?
 No, I didn’t need a bathroom break.